GaijinEntertainment/daScript/doc/source/reference/language/builtin_functions.rst

     will execute `block_arg` with argument pointer-to-value in `table_arg` pointing to value indexed by `key`, or null if `key` doesn't exist in `table_arg`.

+.. js:function:: to_table(arg)

+    will convert an array of key-value tuples into a table<key;value> type. arguments will be cloned

+.. js:function:: to_table_move(arg)

+    will convert an array of key-value tuples into a table<key;value> type. arguments will be copied or moved

+.. js:function:: keys(arg)

+    returns iterator to all keys of the table

+.. js:function:: values(arg)

+    returns iterator to all values of the table

 (see :ref:`Tables <tables>`).